sdpercy/password-generator/README.md

 THEN a password is generated that matches the selected criteria WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

+## -----How to -----

+1. Click "Generate Password"
+2. Select the amount of characters in the password.
+Password has to be between 8 characters and 128 characters long.
+3. Select if you want to include lowercase letters
+4. Select if you want to include uppercase letters
+5. Select if you want to include numeric characters
+6. Select if you want to include special characters

+After all the prompts the password is generated and displayed in the text box "Your Secure Password"